Curriculum Learning: A Survey: Applications of Curriculum Learning

-Fournier et al.~\cite{fournier2019clic} study a reinforcement learning setting where the environment is non-rewarding, containing several possibly related objects of various controllability, where an apt agent acts independently, with non-observable intentions.
-The proposed framework learns to control individual objects, and imitates the agent's interactions.
+Fournier et al.~\citeyearpar{fournier2019clic} examine a non-rewarding reinforcement learning setting, containing multiple possibly related objects with different values of controllability, where an apt agent acts independently, with non-observable intentions.
+The proposed framework learns to control individual objects and imitates the agent's interactions.
 The objects of interest are selected during training by maximizing the learning progress.
-A sampling probability is computed taking into consideration the agent's competence, defined as the average success over a window of tentative episodes at controlling an object, at a certain step.
+A sampling probability is computed considering the agent's competence, defined as the average success over a window of tentative episodes at controlling an object, at a certain step.

+Fang et al.~\citeyearpar{fang2019curriculum} introduce the Goal-and-Curiosity-driven curriculum learning methodology for RL.
+Their approach controls the mechanism for selecting hindsight experiences for replay by taking into consideration goal-proximity and diversity-based curiosity.
+The goal-proximity represents how close the achieved goals are to the desired goals, while the diversity-based curiosity captures how diverse the achieved goals are in the environment.
+The curriculum algorithm selects a subset of achieved goals with regard to both proximity and curiosity, emphasizing curiosity in the early phases of the training, then gradually increasing the importance of proximity during later episodes.

+\begin{sloppypar} Manela and Biess~\citeyearpar{MANELA2022260} use a curriculum learning strategy with hindsight experience replay (HER) for solving sequential object manipulation tasks.
+They train the reinforcement learning agent on gradually more complex tasks in order to alleviate the problem of traditional HER techniques which fail in difficult object manipulation tasks.
+The curriculum is given by the natural order of the tasks, with all source tasks having the same action spaces.
+The increase of the state space along the sequence of source tasks captures the easy-to-hard learning strategy very well. \end{sloppypar}

+Luo et al.~\citeyearpar{luo2020accelerating} employ a precision-based continuous CL approach for improving the performance of multi-goal reaching tasks.
+It consists of gradually adjusting the requirements during the training process, instead of building a static schedule.
+To design the curriculum, the authors use the required precision as a continuous parameter introduced in the learning process.
+They start from a loose reach accuracy in order to allow the model to acquire the basic skills required to realize the final task.
+Then, the required precision is gradually updated using a continuous function.

+Eppe et al.~\citeyearpar{eppe2019curriculum} introduce a curriculum strategy for RL that uses goal masking as a method to estimate a goal's difficulty level.
+They create goals of appropriate difficulty by masking combinations of sub-goals and by associating a difficulty level to each mask.
+A training rollout is considered successful if the non-masked sub-goals are achieved.
+This mechanism allows estimating the difficulty of a previously unseen masked goal, taking into consideration the past success rate of the learner for goals to which the same mask has been applied.
+Their results suggest that focusing on the medium-difficulty goals is the optimal choice for deep deterministic policy gradient methods, while a strategy where difficult goals are sampled more often produces the best results when hindsight experience replay is employed.

+Milano and Nolfi~\citeyearpar{milano2021automated} apply curriculum learning over the evolutionary training of embodied agents.
+They generate the curriculum by automatically selecting the optimal environmental conditions for the current model.
+The complexity of the environmental conditions can be estimated by taking into consideration how the agents perform in the chosen conditions.
+The results on two continuous control optimization benchmarks show the superiority of the curriculum approach.